 High-quality K-12 education is an essential prerequisite for students’ success in post-secondary education and employment and their lifelong wellbeing.
 Through funding for various initiatives and programs, we support efforts to enhance educational outcomes for students in Indiana’s elementary, middle and high schools.
 We also seek to improve preparation for a range of high-quality post-secondary educational opportunities.
-Among the efforts we fund are programs to improve academic, college, career, and social and emotional counseling for students; to attract and develop educators from diverse backgrounds; to strengthen classroom teaching and school leadership development; to engage parents as advocates for their children and schools; to provide support for teachers seeking personal and professional development; to offer assistance to students that require homework help; to improve K-12 students’ awareness of and preparation for meaningful and sustaining career possibilities; and to improve public understanding of education issues and policies affecting Indiana students.
-Organizations and programs the Endowment supports through its education grantmaking work in various ways to meet the diverse needs of Indiana’s K-12 students.
+Among the efforts we fund are programs to improve academic, college, career, and social and emotional counseling for students; to attract and develop educators from a variety of backgrounds; to strengthen classroom teaching and school leadership development; to engage parents as advocates for their children and schools; to provide support for teachers seeking personal and professional development; to offer assistance to students that require homework help; to improve K-12 students’ awareness of and preparation for meaningful and sustaining career possibilities; and to improve students’ reading proficiency.
+Organizations and programs the Endowment supports through its education grantmaking work in various ways to meet the needs of Indiana’s K-12 students.

 Related Grants